 The mechanics on how these systems operate are easy to understand.
 The HVAC system removes, filters and re-supplies air into the space, creating air currents that mix the room air.
 Additionally, the natural convection created by body heat emitted from occupants, movement by the occupants, and any supplementary air mixing from ceiling fans, or auxiliary filtration devices, will cause the air to rise into the upper portions of the room, and into the UVC disinfection zone.

-Creating a UVC disinfection zone in the upper room (when designed and installed properly) will not expose occupants to the UVC energy while inactivating the pathogens passing through this zone.
+Creating a UVC disinfection zone in the upper room (when designed and installed properly) will not expose occupants to the UVC energy while inactivating the microorganisms passing through this zone.
 Adding upper air UVC fixtures is especially useful in high traffic areas with limited outside air mixing, and low air exchange rates.
 Air exchange rates are defined as air changes per hour (ACH) by the HVAC system.
-Adding upper room UVC can be equivalent to 10-20 air changes per hour, or more, which greatly enhances the indoor air quality via the reduction of harmful pathogens.To learn more about Upper Air UVC disinfection please click here.
+Adding upper room UVC can be equivalent to 10-20 air changes per hour, or more, which greatly enhances the indoor air quality via the reduction of harmful microorganisms.To learn more about Upper Air UVC disinfection please click here.
 Our Applications Specialists are ready to help you find the proper upper air disinfection product to add additional safety to your indoor environment.

 None of the American Ultraviolet UVC products detailed above are certified, or approved under any applicable laws, as a medical device, and as such, American Ultraviolet, and its Representatives and Distributors, do not currently intend for them to be used as medical devices anywhere globally.
 Products have not been evaluated by the FDA.